hpl002/Masters_Implementation/readme.md

 ### Basic business process simulation workflow
 ![](./diagram_2.svg)

+Here i have drawn up two BPMN workflows.
+The first workflow demonstrates the current state of business process simulation in CPN tools.
+Before going in depth on these models it should first be stated that CPN Tools offers an easy to use GUI, but this is strictly aimed at the modeling and simulation activity.
+It does not offer facilities for extrating information from historical data, i.e., process logs.
+One would therefore have to first manually perform the necessary process simulation and then subsequently transform this into a CPN model.
+This makes iteration a slow and resource intensive process.

+This tool aims to maked it easier and faster to create and configure such simulation models, thus making it easier and faster to perform iterations.

-As illustrated by this very simple process model we can see that the basic workflow is comprised of three activities which can iterate.
+As illustrated by this very simple process model we can see that the basic workflow is comprised of activities that are performed in series.
+After the last activity we have the option to either iterate or end.
-Here i will briefly explain what sub-activities these main activities are comprised of as well.